jscscloris/SEStream/README.md

 ## Datasets

-In this section, we will introduce the datasets we use for our experiment.
 We use LibriTTS train-clean-100 and train-clean-360 as our dataset.
 The noise dataset is synthesized by train-clean-100\dev-clean and Freesound, and stored in ./data/noise/... .
 The pipline of dataset is shown as followed:
 ```
 ./generate_data.py